 It is relatively straight forward to backup and restore MailEnable.
-When using the default configuration storage method (i.e. not using a database for configuration) you can simply backup everything under the "Mail Enable" directory to an alternate location (by default this will be found in your servers "Program Files (x86)" path).
-If MailEnable uses flat text files for configuration and email data and therefore all messages and configuration are simple to backup.
+When using the default configuration storage method (i.e. not using a database for configuration) you can simply backup everything under the "Mail Enable" directory to an alternate location (by default MailEnable is installed to your servers "Program Files (x86)" path).
+If you are migrating MailEnable to another server, you normally would not do a backup/restore but use the method described in Article ME020073.

 When using a third party application or manually backing up, the following three items are necessary for a complete backup and restoration of the MailEnable email platform.

-The registry hosts server specific information (like connector settings, etc).
-To do this, use the registry editor (REGEDIT) to export the:
+The Windows registry contains server specific configuration information.
+To back up this, use the Windows registry editor (regedit.exe) to export the following registry branch:

 More information on how to use the registry editor is available from Microsoft's web site.
 To recover the backup, stop all services, replace the directory tree from the backup and then import the saved registry file into the registry.

 When recovering your registry make sure in the case of changing machines that you use the correct path for the machine you are migrating to this is imperative if the operating system differs.
 This is especially the case when going from 32 bit to 64 bit or visa versa.
 In this case the paths as outlined above are required to be used.
 It is also required that IME_ADMIN and/or IME_SYSTEM have full control of this registry branch after a restore, you can simply install the latest MailEnable release for your version over the top after all data is recovered to fix any permission problems that may exist however.

 Note: Backing up the Windows registry is not critical in nature unless you are using encrypted passwords.
 If it is lost or not backed up, the outcome will simply mean you need to reconfigure any options in the administration program.
 If you have a lot of non default settings then it would take time and effort to reset these but if you have not changed many then resetting these options would not take too long.